You can order your calendar now. Mailing in time for the New Year!

-1. Inspirational Marchadors and Quotes Our non-profesional photos from 2019 with friends and family included!
+1. Inspirational Marchadors and Quotes Our non-profesional photos from 2022 with friends and family included!
 Oversized calendar with photos of beautiful Marchador horses, and the people who love them.

-2. Summerwind and Future Foal Stallions – Oversized calendar of the Summerwind stallions we offer, and also the ones where we are expecting to import frozen semen.
+2. Summerwind and Future Foal Stallions – Oversized calendar of the Summerwind stallions we offer, and sometimes, also the ones where we are expecting to import frozen semen.

 3. Summerwind and Future Foal mares – Oversized calendar of the mares in our breeding program.

 4. Summerwind and Future Foal Foals – Oversized calendar of all of our foals when they were babies.
 We name our foals with the letters of the alphabet so in there are letters A – Q. If you have a Q baby, this one is coming to you!

 If you want multiple calendars, please contact me to get correct shipping – I can ship two or three calendars for the same amount.

 Our last Q baby for the year!
 We are lucky to announce another filly, suspecting black tobiano, with white on all for legs and her tail!!!
 That tail!!
 So striking against the black coat.

 Querida is Atrevido do Porto Palmeira (tobiano black bay), x Isabelle do Great Lakes (blue roan).
 A big healthy girl, she was born at Beshert Ranch in Scottsdale AZ and belongs to Karen and Randy of Sedona AZ.
 She will travel to Sedona in a few months.